sergio11/fitflextv_android/README.md

 - **Dagger Hilt**: 🧩 A dependency injection library that simplifies the management of dependencies in your app.
 It reduces boilerplate code and enhances modularity by providing a clear and concise way to inject dependencies and manage their lifecycle. 🔧💡

 - **Mapper Pattern**: 🔄 Facilitates conversion between different data models (DTOs, BOs, etc.), ensuring data consistency and smooth interactions across various application components. 📐

-## License ⚖️

-This project is licensed under the MIT License, an open-source software license that allows developers to freely use, copy, modify, and distribute the software. 🛠️ This includes use in both personal and commercial projects, with the only requirement being that the original copyright notice is retained. 📄

-Please note the following limitations:

-- The software is provided "as is", without any warranties, express or implied. 🚫🛡️
-- If you distribute the software, whether in original or modified form, you must include the original copyright notice and license. 📑
-- The license allows for commercial use, but you cannot claim ownership over the software itself. 🏷️

-The goal of this license is to maximize freedom for developers while maintaining recognition for the original creators.

 ## Architecture Overview 🏛️